-- In English, marking for COLD pieces of writing will inform future planning, and marking of HOT pieces will identify children's progress from their cold piece. - Teachers will use the marking outcomes from the COLD write, to complete a whole class overview grid (see example marking grid below) which will inform their planning.
-COLD write marking will identify the common themes across the class and this feedback will be shared with the whole class, to focus learning and allow impact to be measured. - Extended pieces of writing (Guided pieces) will need to be quality marked, as this is a child's last piece before their final, assessed independent write.
-Extended pieces of writing, will be marking using the school marking codes.

-- English books will be checked (not formally marked) daily by teachers/teaching assistants and grids updated and annotated to continue to inform planning for learning and inform whole class feedback and reflection at the start of next sessions. - Self-reflection and whole class reflection opportunities will take place throughout all genres of writing. - Purple pens are used by KS2 children to 'polish' their cold / guided / hot writes before they are formally marked, e.g. if children complete a cold write on a Tuesday, they then look back over this and 'polish' it with their purple pen, on either a Wednesday or Thursday, with 'fresh eyes'. - Green pen will continue to be used for self-correction by all classes from Year 1 Year 6. - Children then copy their final draft into their Proud Books, which is marked using the Proud Book Marking Codes, as seen in Appendix A.
+- In English, marking of FINAL DRAFT pieces will identify children's progress from their FIRST DRAFT. - FIRST DRAFT marking will identify the common themes across the class and this feedback will be shared with the whole class, to focus learning and allow impact to be measured. - Extended pieces of writing (Guided pieces) will need to be quality marked, as this is a child's last piece before their final, assessed independent write.
+Extended pieces of writing, will be marked using the school marking codes. - English books will be checked (not formally marked) daily by teachers/teaching assistants and grids updated and annotated to continue to inform planning for learning and inform whole class feedback and reflection at the start of next sessions. - Self-reflection and whole class reflection opportunities will take place throughout all genres of writing. - Purple pens are used by KS2 children to 'polish' their cold / guided / first drafts before they are formally marked, e.g. if children complete a first draft on a Tuesday, they then look back over this and 'polish' it with their purple pen, on either a Wednesday or Thursday, with 'fresh eyes'. - Green pen will continue to be used for self-correction by all classes from Year 1 Year 6. - Children then copy their final draft into their Proud Books, which is marked using the Proud Book Marking Codes, as seen in Appendix A.